ibm-cloud-docs/BlockStorage/duplicate-volume.md

 # Creating and managing duplicate volumes
 {: #duplicatevolume}

 You can create a duplicate of an existing {{site.data.keyword.blockstoragefull}}.
-The duplicate volume inherits the capacity and performance options of the original volume by default, however both attributes can be changed manually.
+The duplicate volume inherits the capacity and performance options of the original volume by default.
+However, both attributes can be changed manually.
 The duplicate has a copy of the data up to the point-in-time of the snapshot that was used to create it.
 The duplicate volume can be dependent or independent from the original volume.
 {: shortdesc}

 If you are a Dedicated account user of {{site.data.keyword.containerlong}}, see your options for duplicating a volume in the [{{site.data.keyword.containerlong_notm}} documentation](/docs/containers?topic=containers-block_storage#block_backup_restore).